msw17002/Historical-Precipitation-Analysis/Northeast_Snowfall/README.md

-Snowfall interpolations using Kring interpolation w/GHCND and PNS obserations.
+Snowfall interpolations using Kriging interpolation w/GHCND and PNS obserations.